vaginessa/dns-wiki/FAQ.md

 > Please whitelist "Media Server" or remove it from your blacklist.

 <a name="FAQ8"></a>
-##### (8) What is the third column in the main page with "R"?
+##### (8) What does the little "R" icon means?

 > "R" indicates "Roaming".
 You can whitelist/blacklist applications when you are on a roaming network!
+It's disabled by default.

 <a name="FAQ9"></a>
 ##### (9) My Logs (logcat) are not displaying anything or are always empty, why?